Italy with baby or toddler feature image: mom with pram on italian beach

 Amalfi Coast

-The Amalfi Coast is not easy with strollers, with the exception of some of the towns such as Maiori, that do have flat areas.
+The Amalfi Coast is not easy with strollers, with the exception of some of the towns such as Maiori, that does have flat areas and is my favorite place in the area for toddlers.

 We adore this area and highly recommend to visit with kids but some tips are useful: find our guide to the Amalfi Coast with kids here